 - A maximum of 2 figures / graphs can be included in the abstract.
 Must be submitted in JPG/ BMP format with a maximum width of 9cm, and resolution up to 150 dpi

-- Videos – Please submit the abstract and upload the video for review.
-Maximum size of the video: 200MB.
-Acceptable video formats are: .mp4 or .mov
+- Videos – Please submit - along with your VIDEO - the textual abstract, following the Abstract Format instructions above.
+Maximum size of the video: 500MB.
+Acceptable video formats are: .mp4 or .m4v

 - Videos should be in a standardized format: